gi-no/blog_mean_stack/article2.md

 #### Add server-side URL routing

-To star/unstar message, add two API(star/unstar) to server-side URL routing.
-To allow star/unstar only for authenticated user, add "isAuthenticated" to routing middleware.
+To star/unstar a message, add two APIs(star/unstar) to the server-side URL routing.
+To allow star/unstar only for authenticated users, add "isAuthenticated" to the routing middleware.

 server/api/thing/index.js: